TheGentlemanCoder/Amion/README.md

 that means that some will pay more than the average for their ticket and some will pay less.
 If the cost of travel is truly an issue, I hope that your friends would help you.
 No software can bring about kindness.

+### How do I coordinate with my friends?

+The link you create will be used to track what starting locations and possible destinations you and your friends have chosen.
+Share this link to coordinate with your friends.